KanchanaK98/Hexa123Quiz/README.md

 Hello Everyone!
 We are team Hexa123.
 This is our first project of Web Technology Module of Level 1 Semester 2.
+There is a backend with a build folder in this repo.
+You can go through this link to see Frontend of this project.

 This website has been build for childrens to improve their knowledge of English, Mathematics and General Knowledge.
 First of all, user want to make his/her account to log this quiz.
 We use MERN Stack to develop this site.